A CPA tells you how to avoid money fights

 Take the Next Step:

-- Want to avoid the high cost of marriage counseling?
+- Avoid the high cost of marriage counseling.
 Here's how to save your marriage without counseling.

 - Find out if you are heading for debt trouble.
 This simple checklist can help you determine if you are and point you in a better financial direction.